mgabriel01/meta_features/README.md

 3) Use the script **insert script here** to create the "intron" feature.
 Run the script without any options to see the inputs.
 Dont forget to redirect the stdout to a file.

+4) Use this script **insert script here** to give position number to exons and/or introns (depending on what you want, you can have the last intron or exon, by using the pattern "position=Last_intron" or "position=Last_exon" .
+Modify the section of the input data according to your situation.